 Perineoplasty is a short procedure, which is usually performed under local anaesthetic and sedation to ensure the patient is relaxed during the entire process.
 It involves reclosing the musculature of the perineum to restore the area’s elasticity and original function.

-Recovery is usually swift and almost free from discomfort, although patients should not put on too much weight or make physical efforts during this period.
-Sexual relations can be resume after a month.
+Recovery is usually swift and almost free from discomfort, although patients should not put on too much weight or exert themselves physically during this period.
+Sexual relations can resume after a month.

 For some women, this change does not revert post-partum, and they therefore suffer from a loose perineum, leaving the vagina too exposed.
 This can lead to problems of sensitivity, incontinence, infections and discomfort or pain during sexual relations.
-The practicing of an episiotomy during childbirth can aggravate the situation.
+An episiotomy during childbirth can aggravate the situation.